 The King James has Job say, “I abhor myself.”
 But why would he loath himself?
 He’s done nothing wrong, And God knows it.
 He refuses to “curse God and die.”
 He yields in amazement to the glories of Creation.
 He “melts away.”

-When we think of creation stories, we think of Genesis, but the Lord’s words in the storm give a Creation that to my ear is more vivid than Genesis.
+When we think of creation stories, we think of Genesis, but the Lord’s words in the whirlwind or storm give a Creation that to my ear is more vivid than Genesis.
 Job’s Lord lays the cornerstone of Creation — “while the morning stars burst out singing / and the angels shout for joy!”
 Job hears singing, shouting and covers his mouth.
 He melts away.

 I can remember worse times – the sixties.
 That doesn’t make the present OK, but it shows we’ve survived, up to now, even worse.
 I ducked down in a VW van to hide a Black friend as we drove to Mississippi.
 Viola Liuzzo, a church activist from Detroit, had been murdered by the Ku Klux Clan.